kenjennings/Atari-Breakout76/README.md

 | Green      | 0a8334       | 006b25     | $B4           |
 | Yellow     | c1c23d       | bfb200     | $FA           |

-(Notes from Capt Obvious: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.  duh')
+(Notes from Capt Obvious: Since the plastic overlay covers the width of the screen, the Borders are also colored at those row positions, and the Ball is colored when it passes through those rows.)

 The color effect would be duplicated by a set of Display List Interrupts that change the color register parameters at different vertical locations on the screen.
 To be convincing it will need to change the Bricks, Borders, and Ball colors at the same time.  (and lower on the screen set the Paddle, Borders, and Ball color.)